Šipan Island – Places To Visit In Dubrovnik

-Sipan is the biggest but least developed of populated island from Elafiti archipelago 17 km away from Dubrovnik, Croatia.
-Sipan island has surface area of 16,5 km2 and it is divided from shoreline by 1.5-3km wide Kolpcepski canal.
+Šipan is the biggest but least developed of populated island from Elaphiti archipelago 17 km away from Dubrovnik, Croatia.

-Island has population around 500 people and bigger part of them lives in two settlements Sipanska Luka (Porto Gippana) on the west part of the island with population of 300 and Sudurad (San Giorgio) with population of 200 inhabitants located on eastern part of Sipan.
+Island has population around 500 people and bigger part of them lives in two settlements Šipanska Luka (Porto Gippana) on the west part of the island with population of 300 and Suđurađ (San Giorgio) with population of 200 inhabitants located on eastern part of Šipan island.

-More isolated beaches can be found by following the path which extends beyond the ferry jetty on the opposite side of the bay, threading its way between rocky promenade and shady olive groves before pettering in thick undergrowth, a few km away.
+More isolated beaches can be found by following the path which extends beyond the ferry jetty on the opposite side of the bay.

 Uppon arrival at the ferry port you will be greeted by locals who will offer you private accommodation, if not just ask around.

-Departing from Sipanska Luka to the south via 8 km long road to Sudurad you will testify beautiful and picturesque inland surroundings of Sipan island.
+Departing from Šipanska Luka to the south via 8 km long road to Suđurađ you will witness the beautiful scenery of Šipan coast and picturesque mainland vegetation of the island.

 Island is surrounded by many small islets, bays, crystal-clear sea and abounds of fish what attracts tourists for daily excursions and fish picnics that are organized by many boat owners from Dubrovnik.

-Despite the fact that there is a road on island we recommend you that you leave your car in Dubrovnik port and decide to rent a bike or simply take a hiking tour and explore remarkable surroundings of Sipan island.
+Despite the fact that there is a road on island we recommend you that you leave your car in Gruž ferry port in Dubrovnik since cars are not allowed on ferry boat and rent a bike or simply take a hike and explore remarkable surroundings of Šipan island.